Kalvium-Program/lab-react-think-with-react-solution/README.md

 **Component can be a react component - reusable piece of UI.
 **Props are properties of the component or element.
 **children can be a nested component or html element.
-**In the below code when you check the react element it has a `div` tag followed by null and a string called `Hey ProGrads!
+**In the below code when you check the react element it has a `div` tag followed by null and a string called `Hey Kalvians!
 Welcome to React Learning`.
 The `div` tag refers to the component. null refers to the property and the statement is the children.
 When you inspect the element you can see a output similar to this.
 The next `div` tag is the children.**
 ![Image description](https://i1.faceprep.in/ProGrad/l1-output3.png)

 ```
 // Functional component
 const Container = () =>{
-    return React.createElement(`div`,null,`Hey ProGrads!
+    return React.createElement(`div`,null,`Hey Kalvians!
 Welcome to React Learning`,
        React.createElement(`div`,null,`Let's rock and roll`)
        );
 }